Eviction by a private landlord

 Step 1 : Notice

-The first step your landlord has to take in order to evict you is to ask you to leave.
+The first step your landlord has to take is to write to you to ask you to leave.
 Most tenants are entitled to a written notice.
 The notice may be written in a formal way because it has to contain certain legal information.
 Where a notice is required it must:

 - be of a specific length of time